The Rise of "Managing Up" in Leadership: Why It's Wrong-Headed

 "For the great achiever it's all about 'me', for the great leader it's all about 'them'."

-My advice, if you're a leader and you want to find 'them' - don't look up.
+My advice, if you're a leader and you want to find Your People - don't look up.

 Barb Grant is a change management consultant with three decades experience helping organizations navigate change transitions and achieve their goals.
 Barb has worked with companies of all sizes, from startups to international corporates.